Tax Freedom Day and What It Means to You

 Why Tax Freedom Day Changes

-The drop in tax revenue was magnified by the Bush tax rebates in 2008 and the Obama tax cuts in 2009 and 2010.
+Taxpayers got a break with the Bush tax rebates in 2008 and the Obama tax cuts in 2009 and 2010.
 Surveys show that most people believe they paid higher taxes under Obama than previously.
 In fact, the opposite is true.
 The average taxpayer shelled out less.
 Unfortunately, it was because of a lower income, thanks to the recession.
 2009 due to the economic stimulus package.
 It included tax reductions to give consumers more money to spend and stimulate economic recovery.